Frequently Asked Questions

 What is a Miracle League field?

-A project to build a Miracle League field in the northern section of the state.
-The proposed Miracle League field of Northern Connecticut will have a synthetic short turf surface that is fully accessible.
+The Miracle League field of Northern Connecticut is located at Northeast School in Vernon, 69 East St. in Vernon, CT.
+I has a synthetic short turf surface that is fully accessible.
 Bases and pitching mounds are painted onto the surface so that there are no raised obstacles that you would find on a typical baseball field.
 The dugouts are enlarged to accommodate wheelchairs and other apparatus.
 The pitching mound is slightly raised to create run off so no water pools on the surface.
 The base path, pitching, and outfield fence distances are a bit shorter than a typical Little League field.
-The goal is to make this field appear as similar as possible to a typical Little League field while allowing accessibility and safety for all.
-The Miracle League of Northern Connecticut is planning on including a turf soccer field that could be utilized by the TOPS Soccer program, disabled veterans, senior citizens, kickball, and lacrosse leagues as well.
+The goal was to make this field appear as similar as possible to a typical Little League field while allowing accessibility and safety for all.
+The Miracle League Field of youth soccer, disabled veterans, senior citizens, kickball and lacrosse leagues as well.

 Are there other Miracle League fields?